danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 That trailing instruction is a free-form argument.
 The skill picks it up and routes its outputs into `scratch/` instead of the repo root, which keeps AI-generated artefacts out of git, as I have `scratch` in my global gitignore file.

-The audit itself ran for about 8 minutes on my small-ish project.
-It generated a single markdown file named `RAILS_AUDIT_REPORT.md` with an Executive Summary, a Key Findings list, one section per category with detailed explanations of each issue and recommended fixes, and a Quick Wins / Short-term / Long-term split at the bottom.
+The audit ran in under 10 minutes.
+It generated a single markdown file named `RAILS_AUDIT_REPORT.md` with an Executive Summary, a Key Findings list, then the findings themselves grouped by category (Testing, Security, Models, Controllers, Database & Performance, etc.) with detailed explanations and recommended fixes.
+Within each category, issues are listed as high, medium, or low severity.
+The report closes with a Recommendations Summary that re-groups the findings into Quick Wins, Short-term, and Long-term buckets.

 ![thoughtbot rails audit report summary](../images/thoughtbot-rails-audit-report-summary.jpg "thoughtbot rails audit report summary")
 ...